Engage and challenge your intermediate and advanced level students with learning based and interesting current events.

-Your students want to learn about different cultures, travel, and business as well as discuss real issues affecting them now.
+Your students want to learn about different cultures, travel, business, and discuss real issues affecting them now.

 Every handout and worksheet includes detailed Teaching Notes.